ianosei8/learn-to-cloud/README.md

 Learn to Cloud (L2C) is a courseware built on the belief that anyone can learn foundational cloud engineering skills with the right guide and discipline.

-This guide is focused on helping you learn the skillset of a junior cloud engineer, not ANY other role.

 https://learntocloud.guide

-## Contributing

-Please open an issue first so we can discuss before opening a PR.
-Thank you.

 ## License